 In an email question on one of the BMW motorcycle lists, the statement was made;

 “My battery voltage was measured after my brief run and again this morning.
-After the run it was 12.71 volts and this morning it was 12.72V.
+After the run, it was 12.71 volts, and this morning it was 12.72V.
 This indicates to me that it is in the fully charged range of between 12.65 and 12.9.
-So in my opinion it is not a tired battery and supplies the amps it was rated for.”
+So, I think it is not a tired battery and supplies the amps it was rated for.”

 I think that electricity can be confusing and is often misunderstood.
 Here is a layman’s version (mine) of this issue.

-Here is my analysis of what the two measurements of the earlier email suggests.
-Since the first resting voltage reading of 12.71 is under the recommended charge voltage of about 14, the test was made after the surface charge had dissipated, that is good.
-It also suggests, but doesn’t prove, that the charge voltage is in the ballpark of 14, that is good.
-The second reading, that is equal to the first, after some hours at rest, shows that the battery has no drain from the bike wiring, and that is good.
+Here is my analysis of what the two measurements of the earlier email suggest.
+Since the first resting voltage reading of 12.71 is under the recommended charge voltage of about 14, the test was made after the surface charge had dissipated, which is good.
+It also suggests but doesn’t prove that the charge voltage is in the ballpark of 14, which is good.
+The second reading that is equal to the first, after some hours at rest, shows that the battery has no drain from the bike wiring, and that is good.
 It also shows that it doesn’t have an internal short, and that is good.

 We know nothing about the battery capacity.
-That means that we don’t know anything about it’s condition because nothing important has been measured.
-It now needs a load test.
+That means that we don’t know anything about its condition because nothing important has been measured.
+It now needs what is called a load test.

 Measure the charge voltage

 1. The charge voltage is the final voltage that is read at the battery terminals while the engine is running.
 This is really a test of the charging system only.
 It may take several minutes of charging at 2500 rpm to arrive at a final voltage.
-It must be measured at the terminals, not at a lug that is fastened to the terminal.
+It must be measured at the battery terminals, not at a lug that is fastened to the terminal.
 True, the two should be the same, but sometimes aren’t.
-A lack of dialectric grease will allow oxygen into the connection and corrosion is the result.
+A lack of dielectric grease will allow oxygen into the connection, resulting in corrosion.
 Then a voltage drop can occur and will give you a false reading.

 Important note; It is commonly accepted that the charge voltage should show 13.8 volts.
 I went into the testing and servicing of batteries with that number.
-We found that, for whatever reason, it wasn’t enough for the charge voltage measurement to show only 13.8, but just over 14 volts was needed.
-Later I heard that Ford had the same higher numbers.
+We found that, for whatever reason, it wasn’t enough for the charge voltage measurement to show only 13.8, but just over 14 volts were needed.
+Later I learned that Ford had the same higher numbers.

-A battery can be so low in capacity and still show full voltage when it is charged.
-It could be compared to a very small glass (6″ high container) that is full of water.
-It may be full, but has very little stored water.
-Compare that to a huge reservoir that also is full at 6″ deep, but holds thousands of gallons.
-Our volt meter is the same as the ruler that measured the depth of the water.
-In both cases the depth is equal, so both containers are full.
-A battery can be physically “large” and once had a full ability to store electricity, but it’s real capacity is diminished to almost nothing.
+A battery can be low in capacity and still show full voltage when it is charged.
+It could be compared to a tiny glass (6″ high container) that is full of water.
+It may be full but has very little stored water.
+Compare that to a huge reservoir that also is full at 6″ deep but holds thousands of gallons.
+Our voltmeter is the same as the ruler that measured the depth of the water.
+In both cases, the depth is equal, so both containers are full.
+A battery can be physically “large” and once had the full ability to store electricity, but its real capacity is diminished to almost nothing.
 It will still read full voltage.
 The battery is now a “small” one.
 Our once “huge reservoir” is now really only a small glass full of water.

-When the battery capacity drops significantly, say 90%, and we still charge it at the rate for a new battery, we are over charging it.
-We all know to only charge at 10% of capacity, but what is the capacity for a used battery?
-If the battery is down to only 10% of it’s original capacity, then it is being over charged by 10 times.
+When the battery capacity drops significantly, say 90%, and we still charge it at the rate for a new battery, we are overcharging it.
+We all know that we should only charge at 10% of capacity.
+What is the capacity of a used battery?
+If the battery is down to only 10% of its original capacity, then it is overcharged by ten times.
 This makes the battery “hot.”
 The heat can cause the plates to warp.
 They may warp enough to short out.
 That is the condition where they tend to explode.

-If you have never seen a battery explode, then you are lucky indeed.
+If you have never seen a battery explode, you are lucky.
 The power available is much larger than I would have expected.
-The damage or injury can be great.
+The damage or injury can be significant.
 An old battery is to be treated even more carefully than a new one.
 It is a small stick of dynamite, as shown when my battery exploded, as shown above.

 The new BMW motorcycle battery charger

-It seems that BMW dealers are claiming that BMW has available some new high tech battery charger that is necessary to charge the “so called” gel cell batteries.
-I have no knowledge of the accuracy of this claim.
-This is new in late 2003.
+It seems that BMW dealers are claiming that BMW has available some new high-tech battery charger that is necessary to charge the “so-called” gel cell batteries.
+I do not know the accuracy of this 2003 claim.

-This is a post from Curt Henry on the Boxerworks forum about jump starting.
-It is so well done that I just lifted it and pasted it here.
+Here is a post from Curt Henry on the Boxerworks forum about jump-starting.
+Curt did so well that I just lifted it and pasted it here.

 Being from the frozen north, we receive a set of jumper cables at birth and are required to carry them to the grave.
-When hooking up jumper cables ALWAYS CONNECT THE Positive TERMINAL FIRST TO THE positive TERMINALS ON BOTH BATTERIES!
+When hooking up jumper cables, ALWAYS CONNECT THE Positive TERMINAL FIRST TO THE positive TERMINALS ON BOTH BATTERIES!
 THEN HOOK THE NEGATIVE CABLE TO A GOOD GROUND, BUT NOT THE BATTERY!!!!!!!
-Do not SCREW UP this procedure, a arc could cause one of the batteries to BLOW UP, bad, very bad.
+Do not SCREW UP this procedure because an arc could cause one of the batteries to BLOW UP, bad, very bad.

-After the jumped engine is running disconnect the NEGATIVE JUMPER FIRST FROM THE FROM THE JUMPED VEHICLE, BEING CAREFUL NOT TO TOUCH ANY GROUND, BIG ARC, ALSO VERY BAD.
+After the jumped engine is running, disconnect the NEGATIVE JUMPER FIRST FROM THE JUMPED VEHICLE, BEING CAREFUL NOT TO TOUCH ANY GROUND, BIG ARC, ALSO VERY BAD.
 Then remove the positive cable and carefully store your cables until the next time you need them.

-This info applies to all models of BMW and anything else with a battery.
+This info applies to all models of BMW.

 The comment was made that the grease for battery terminals has some resistance.
 It is an insulator, so it seems to make sense.
 That easily hides the fact that it still should be used between the terminals.

-In my work as an inspector of telephone cell site construction, we deal with large power supplies and batteries.
-We have current available of a few thousand amps from the battery bank.
-That is 10 times that of an electric welder.
+In my 17 years working as an inspector of telephone cell site construction, I dealt with large power supplies and batteries.
+We have an electrical current available of a few thousand amps from the battery bank.
+That is ten times that of an electric welder.
 A tool that accidentally crosses it can just about vaporize.
 It is not dangerous as far as getting shocked, as it is only 24 volts, but the danger is from getting burned.

 The wires that connect them are as thick as your finger.
 It takes special procedures and tools to attach the terminals to the wire and then bolt it down.
 We grease everything.
-The grease gets pressed out of between the connections and forms a air tight seal to keep air out.
-Air contains humidity, water.
-Water causes corrosion and increasing resistance that will reduce current flow and becoming a diode that can cause radio interference.
-As an inspector I require seeing a bead of grease squeezed out and around the connection to prove that grease was used.
+The grease gets pressed out of between the connections and forms an airtight seal to keep air out.
+Air contains humidity, which is water.
+Water causes corrosion and increases the resistance, reducing current flow and becoming a diode that can cause radio interference.
+As an inspector, I was required to see a bead of grease squeezed out and around the connection to prove that grease was used.

 How do we use this knowledge on our BMW motorcycle batteries?

 This is evidence of what the “big boys” do about protecting electrical connections that carry large amounts of current.
-Using this practice on all of your lead acid batteries can only help you.
+Using this practice on all of your lead-acid batteries will help you.
 If you don’t have the “official” grease, then use Vasoline.
-Regular wheel bearing grease isn’t ideal, but far better than nothing at all.
+Regular wheel-bearing grease isn’t ideal, but far better than nothing at all.

 Use a small spot of grease on the connector of any item with a battery, even a dry cell type.
-How many times have you opened up a flashlight, multimeter, radio or other appliance that is battery operated and found a leaky battery.
-Usually it corrodes the metal terminal and can even eat it up.
+How many times have you opened up a flashlight, multimeter, radio, or other appliance that is battery operated and found a leaky battery?
+Usually, it erodes the metal terminal and can even eat it up.
 The grease won’t prevent a battery from leaking, but it will save the metal terminal.

-The coil connections really need to have grease under those push-on connectors too.
+The ignition coil connections need to have grease under those push-on connectors too.
 They cause a lot of trouble.
-If all of the push-on connectors had grease under them from the factory, you wouldn’t be having trouble now.
+If all the push-on connectors had grease under them from the factory, you wouldn’t have a problem now.